 Business Source Premier (Ebsco) - Includes full text journals, company profiles, industry reports, market research reports, searchable cited references, and SWOT analyses.
 This resource replaces Factiva.
 For more business resources, try the library's Business Research Guide.

 Academic Search Elite (Ebsco) is now Academic Search Premier (Ebsco) and contains significantly more journal/magazine titles in full text.

 JSTOR Retrospective Journal Collection now has a number of additional collections of journals available.

-The CSUMB Library's Recreational Reading page makes it easy to browse for a good book to read during winter break.
+The CSUMB Library's Recreational Reading page makes it easy to browse for a good book to read.

 Whether you prefer adventure, romance, humor, or fantasy, you're sure to find something to enjoy.

 On December 10, Chinese writer Mo Yan will be awarded the Nobel Prize in Literature at a ceremony in Stockholm.
 Born into a farming family in 1955, Guan Moye was a talkative child, and admonitions by his mother to speak less, or risk getting into political trouble, resulted in his pen name, Mo Yan, meaning "Don't Speak."
 His novels include elements of magical realism and have been compared to the work of Gabriel Garcia Marquez.

 Read more about Mo Yan and the Nobel Prize in Literature in the New York Times.